-There is nothing like the flavor of a homemade sauce and the satisfaction that comes with knowing you have cooked something delicious.
+Having said all that, there is nothing like the flavour of a homemade sauce and the satisfaction that comes with knowing you have cooked something delicious.
 Sometimes, regardless of your best intentions, you might end up with a sauce thinner than you intended.
 So how can you thicken a sauce perfectly every time?

 If you would rather not thicken a sauce with cornstarch then the next best thing is to use a classic French roux: a blend of butter and flour.
 To make a roux equal parts of flour and butter are used.
 Once the butter melts the flour is added to the pot and the mixture is stirred for a few minutes until it thickens and becomes fragrant.

 This is all done at the beginning of the cooking process.
 The liquid ingredients are whisked in slowly to prevent any lumps.
 For instance, a roux is the base of béchamel sauce, a creamy white sauce often paired with pasta.